Today’s topic: Denver Restaurant Service Charge lawsuit.

 The trend toward automatic service fees is growing in the restaurant industry nationwide.
 Some view them as a way to more fairly share revenue with kitchen staff, which historically get fewer tips; others worry about the lack of clarity and possible unfair employer practices.

-Here are some of the things that might happen depending on how the case gets resolved:
+Here are some of the things that might happen depending on how the case goes towards resolution:

 - If employees succeed, there could be an award of unpaid wages (for misallocation of service fees, rest breaks, etc.), possibly also damages, penalties, and attorneys’ fees.